JonBunator/Enterr/README.md

 You can access the ui via `http://localhost:7653`

 ## User Management
+The following commands are intended for use with Docker Compose.
+If you are not using Docker Compose, or are managing containers through tools like [Portainer](https://portainer.io) or [Unraid](https://unraid.net), please follow this guide instead: [User Management without Docker Compose](https://github.com/JonBunator/Enterr/wiki/User-Management-without-Docker-Compose)

 ### Create a user
 ```bash
 docker compose run --rm enterr create_user <USERNAME> <PASSWORD>